 How to Use a Caulk Gun

 It’s finally time to replace that dingy, discolored caulk that keeps cracking around your sink.
-Skip the call to the handyman because everything you need to know about caulking is right here.
+Skip the call to the handyman because everything you need to know about caulking and how to use a caulking gun is right here.

 Caulking is something every homeowner should learn how to do.
 To put it simply, caulk is just a flexible material that seals cracks while still allowing for a home’s natural expansions and contractions.
 A new bead of caulk around a countertop or sink can make the whole space feel clean and refreshed in just a few minutes.
 Like many other DIY tasks, caulking can be a little intimidating at first, but once you get the hang of it, you’ll want to do it everywhere.
 All you need is a steady hand, a little patience and a few tools to get the job done right.